welkineins/programming-list/javascript-list.md

 ### Transpiler
 - [Babel](https://babeljs.io/) - Babel is a JavaScript compiler.
 Use next generation JavaScript, today.
+- [Scala.js](http://www.scala-js.org/) - Scala.js compiles Scala code to JavaScript, allowing you to write your web application entirely in Scala!
+Take a look at the project gallery to see what kind of things you can build with Scala.js.
+- [ClojureScript](https://github.com/clojure/clojurescript) - ClojureScript is a new compiler for Clojure that targets JavaScript.
+It is designed to emit JavaScript code which is compatible with the advanced compilation mode of the Google Closure optimizing compiler.
+- [CoffeeScript](http://coffeescript.org/) - CoffeeScript is a little language that compiles into JavaScript.
+Underneath that awkward Java-esque patina, JavaScript has always had a gorgeous heart.
+CoffeeScript is an attempt to expose the good parts of JavaScript in a simple way.
+- [TypeScript](http://www.typescriptlang.org/) - TypeScript lets you write JavaScript the way you really want to.
+TypeScript is a typed superset of JavaScript that compiles to plain JavaScript.
+Any browser.
+Any host.
+Any OS.
+Open Source.

 ### Testing
 - [PhantomJS](http://phantomjs.org/) - PhantomJS is a headless WebKit scriptable with a JavaScript API.
 It has fast and native support for various web standards: DOM handling, CSS selector, JSON, Canvas, and SVG.